s0md3v/s0md3v.github.io/_posts/2021/2021-10-28-self-hate-and-regrets.markdown

 - I invested too much into that relationship which made me afraid of losing it so I wanted to try my best to save it.
 - As I mentioned at the start, I avoid conflicts.
 I let it happen as long as I could, I didn't bring it up.

 I could have made a rational decision of parting ways with them.
 But, it is very difficult if not impossible to think completely rationally.
-For every reason that the rational part of my brain came up with, the emotional part had a 'but' for it.

-Sometimes, being too angry, too excited, or too afraid influences your reasoning.
-Other times, it is just the way your brain is programmed.
+Each of our decisions are affected by our mental state and internal biases.
+"Why couldn't I think straight?", it's biology - you don't control it.

 I will just wrap this entire section with this,